Finiteness property in Cantor real numeration systems: Preliminaries

 \begin{definition} We say that a Cantor real base $\BB$ satisfies \textit{Property (PF) (the positive finiteness property)}, if for every $x,y\in\Fin(\BB)$ we have

 We say that a Cantor real base $\BB$ satisfies \textit{Property (F) (the finiteness property)}, if for every $x,y\in\Fin(\BB)$ we have

 \end{definition}

-Property (F) expresses the fact that the set of finite expansions is closed under addition and subtraction of its elements, provided the sum belong to the interval $[0,1)$.
+Property (F) expresses the fact that the set of finite expansions is closed under addition and subtraction of its elements, provided the sum belongs to the interval $[0,1)$.
 Property (PF) focuses only on~addition.

 For a given sequence of real numbers $\beta_n>1$, $n\geq 1$, denote by $\BB^{(k)}$ the Cantor real base ${\BB^{(k)}=(\beta_n)_{n\geq k}}$.
 Realize the following relation between these bases.

 \begin{lemma} Let $\BB=\BB^{(1)}=(\beta_n)_{n\geq 1}$ be a Cantor real base.
 If $\BB^{(1)}$ satisfies Property (PF) or Property~(F), then, for every $k\geq 1$, the base $\BB^{(k)}$ satisfies Property (PF) or Property (F), respectively. \end{lemma}